This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Drink Hot Cocoa + Water While Skiing

 While Hot Cocoa isn’t the best for staying hydrated while skiing, because of the high sugar content, on cold days, it’s often all you (or the skiing kids) might want.
-SO instead of skipping the cocoa all together, enjoy smaller servings and then follow up that mug of cocoa with a big glass of water.
+So instead of skipping the cocoa all together, enjoy smaller servings and then follow up that mug of cocoa with a big glass of water.
+We especially love using this big jug for keeping hot cocoa warm for the whole family.

 Preventing Altitude Sickness With Proper Hydration